 \section{Experimental Evidence from \cite{kubler2008job}}

-In the experimental job market signaling game of \cite{kubler2008job}, the productivities of types $\theta_H$ and $\theta_L$ are 50 and 10, respectively.
+In the experimental job market signaling game of \cite{kubler2008job}, the productivity of types $\theta_H$ and $\theta_L$ are 50 and 10, respectively.
 Each type is drawn with equal probability.
 The worker's education choice is binary, $s \in \{0,1\}$, with education costs of 9 for type $\theta_H$ and 45 for type $\theta_L$.
-As shown in \cite{kubler2008job}, even if the message space is restricted to just two messages, the intuitive criterion still selects the separating equilibrium.
-In sharp contrast, the set of $\chi$-CSE that survives the $\chi$-cursed intuitive criterion varies with different values of $\chi$, illustrating how a restrictive message space can obstruct information transmission.
-This also highlights the fundamental difference between the cursed intuitive criterion and the standard intuitive criterion as refinement concepts.
+As shown in \cite{kubler2008job}, even with only two messages, the intuitive criterion selects the separating equilibrium.
+In contrast, the set of $\chi$-CSE that survives the $\chi$-cursed intuitive criterion varies with different values of $\chi$, illustrating how a restrictive message space can obstruct information transmission.
+This highlights a fundamental difference between the cursed intuitive criterion and the standard intuitive criterion as refinement concepts.

-The formal analysis can be found in the Supplemental Appendix.
-For illustration purposes, we plot the set of $\chi$-CSE that survives the $\chi$-cursed intuitive criterion in the left panel of Figure \ref{fig:cursed_intuitive_experiment_analysis}.
-Since the low type worker never invests in education in any equilibrium, we focus on how the high type worker's behavior changes across different values of $\chi$.
+The formal analysis can be found in Supplemental Appendix B. For illustration purposes, we plot the set of $\chi$-CSE that survives the $\chi$-cursed intuitive criterion in the left panel of Figure \ref{fig:cursed_intuitive_experiment_analysis}.
+Since the low type worker never invests in education in any equilibrium, we focus on changes in the high type worker's choice as $\chi$ varies.
 From the figure, we observe that our $\chi$-cursed intuitive criterion uniquely selects the separating equilibrium only for sufficiently small $\chi$ (i.e., for $\chi < 0.55$).
-Yet for intermediate values of $\chi \in \left(0.55, 0.775\right)$, the criterion is too weak to eliminate any equilibrium---allowing the separating, pooling, and hybrid CSE to survive.
-Finally, for $\chi \geq 0.775$, the pooling equilibrium, in which none of the types invest in education and private information is not transmitted, is the only equilibrium that survives the cursed intuitive criterion.
+Yet for intermediate values of $\chi \in \left(0.55, 0.775\right)$, the criterion is too weak to eliminate any equilibrium: separating, pooling, and hybrid CSE all survive.
+Finally, for $\chi \geq 0.775$, the pooling equilibrium, in which neither type invests in education and private information is not transmitted, is the only equilibrium that survives the cursed intuitive criterion.
 In short, when the message space becomes too coarse, cursedness can deteriorate rather than improve the efficiency of information transmission.

 To assess whether the experimental data aligns with the predictions of the cursed intuitive criterion, we reanalyze the signaling treatment data from their experiment.
 Instead of assuming that the firm has a quadratic loss payoff function, the experiment considers a setting with multiple firms, where the firm that offers the highest wage employs the worker.
 If a firm hires the worker, the firm's payoff is given by the difference between the worker's true productivity and the wage.